freetv-today/freetv-tooling/docs/dataset-distribution.md

 - the current FreeTV database schema;
 - readable thumbnails;
 - PHP CLI and the PHP extensions required by `freetv-server`; and
-- sufficient database privileges to generate and restore the SQL packages used by the validation gate.
+- a MariaDB account that can read the configured FreeTV database and create and drop the disposable `freetv_test_*` databases used by the SQL restore-validation gate.

 Run the Tooling test suite and confirm the configured repository paths before beginning: